LondonAppDev/dual-boot-bluetooth-pair/README.md

+>>> I have moved away from using Windows / Linux for my desktop OS so I am no longer maintaining this repo.
+Feel free to fork and take it over :)

 # Dual Boot Bluetooth Pair

 This is a tool I use to pair a bluetooth device with my Windows OS and Linux Mint 17 OS on my dual boot laptop.